 Vehicle Activate Signs (VAS)

-In case 2 above, TfB would be responsible for installing the VAS and would receive a ‘commuted sum’ for the ongoing maintenance of the sign.
+In case 2 above, TfB would be responsible for installing the VAS and would receive a sum for the ongoing maintenance of the sign.
 TfB would be responsible for all future maintenance of the sign.

-Conditions suitable for a VAS
+Conditions for a VAS

-- The existing collision history
+- collision history

-- The existing speed of traffic
+- speed of traffic

 - condition of existing signing and lining